Kama Sutra: Manuscripts

 The Kamasutra manuscripts have survived in many versions across the Indian subcontinent.
-While attempting to get a translation of the Sanskrit kama-sastra text Anangaranga that had already been widely translated by the Hindus in regional languages such as Marathi, associates of the British Orientalist Richard Burton stumbled into portions of the Kamasutra manuscript.
-He commissioned the Sanskrit scholar Bhagvanlal Indraji to locate a complete Kamasutra manuscript and translate it.
-Indraji collected variant manuscripts in libraries and temples of Varanasi, Kolkata and Jaipur.
-Burton published an edited English translation of these manuscripts, but not a critical edition of the Kamasutra in Sanskrit.
+While attempting to get a translation of the Sanskrit kama-sastra text Ananga Ranga, which had already been widely translated by the Hindus in their regional languages such as Marathi, associates of the British Orientalist Richard Burton, stumbled into portions of the Kamasutra manuscript.
+Burton then commissioned the Sanskrit scholar Bhagvanlal Indraji to locate a complete Kamasutra manuscript and translate it.
+Indraji collected variant manuscripts of the text in libraries and temples of Varanasi, Kolkata and Jaipur.
+Burton later published an edited English translation of these manuscripts, but not a critical edition of the Kamasutra in Sanskrit.

 According to S.C.
 Upadhyaya, known for his 1961 scholarly study and a more accurate translation of the Kamasutra, there are issues with the manuscripts that have survived and the text likely underwent revisions over time.
 This is confirmed by other 1st-millennium CE Hindu texts on kama that mention and cite the Kamasutra, but some of these quotations credited to the Kamasutra by these historic authors "are not to be found in the text of the Kamasutra" that have survived.